All About our infant and one year old room:

 Gross Motor Activities: Weather permitting we try to get outside twice a day.
 During the winter or on rainy days that may not be possible.
 When that happens we will get the children moving by other means.
 We love to do yoga and to dance!
 We often use scarves to dance with.
 We bring out the instruments and start a marching band.
 We have tunnels to climb through as well as ride-on toys and a soft climbing structure.

-And Much More: Our toddlers enjoy many activities that include finger and brush painting, coloring and glueing.
+And Much More: Our toddlers enjoy many activities that include finger and brush painting, coloring and gluing.
 Plastic jars with tops to undo, simple sorting, surprise toys such as a jack-in-the-box and busy boxes with a variety of things to turn and push are all interesting.
 Other favorites include water play, shaving cream play, goop and rice play.
 Our infants also enjoy tummy time and baby yoga.
 They join in the toddler circle time and sing along.

 We provide breakfast, lunch and an afternoon snack.
 We also provide cereal, baby food and formula.
 This is included in your tuition.